Alfredchanja/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 8-This prints the result of the addition of 128 to the value stored in the environment variable TRUEKNOWLEDGE followed by a new line.

 File 9-This prints the rsults of POWER divided by DIVIDE which are environmental viriables followed by a new line.

+File 10-Displays the result of BREATH to the power LOVE where they are environmental variables followed by a new line.